The stories we tell ourselves; that we are too much, or not enough, or simply undeserving; rarely begin with us.

 About Annelise

 Annelise (she/her) is a Registered Clinical Psychologist and Supervisor under the Singapore Register of Psychologists (SRP).
 She holds a Master of Psychology (Clinical) from the National University of Singapore and received training in Enhanced Cognitive Behavioural Therapy (CBT-E) through the University of Oxford.
-CBT-E is a leading evidence-based treatment for eating disorders, endorsed by the National Institute for Health and Care Excellence (NICE, 2004; 2017).

 Annelise has extensive experience working with both local and expatriate individuals, offering therapy across a range of cultural contexts.
 She is effectively bilingual and is skilled in psychological assessment, diagnosis, and treatment in both English and Mandarin.